luisfn/luisfn/README.md

 ### Hi there, I'm Luis 👋
 ## I'm a Developer, Father, Kung Fu Master and Lego fan

-- 🏢 I'm currently working at [Lendable (UK)](https://careers.lendable.com/)
+- 🏢 I'm currently working at [Brickminer](https://brickminer.com/)
 - 🏠 Living in the Grand Duchy of Luxembourg
 - 🌱 Always curious and learning what I can
-- 🥅 2022 Goals: Get used to topics as Kubernetes and Service Mesh
+- 🥅 Goals: Always keep learning
 - ⚡ Fun fact: Did I said I'm a Lego fan?

 <div>